mil-tokyo/DTWL_VL/README.md

 We refer to https://github.com/jadore801120/attention-is-all-you-need-pytorch, for the structure of the model.

-The License file of https://github.com/jadore801120/attention-is-all-you-need-pytorch is in the folder of each settings("MSEVariant", "DILATE_VL_active", "DILATE_VL_pad", "DTWL_VL"), and license file of https://github.com/vincent-leguen/DILATE is in the folder named "loss" in the folder which includes the code related to the repository("DILATE_VL_active", "DILATE_VL_pad").
+The license file of https://github.com/jadore801120/attention-is-all-you-need-pytorch is in the folder of each settings("MSEVariant", "DILATE_VL_active", "DILATE_VL_pad", "DTWL_VL"), and license file of https://github.com/vincent-leguen/DILATE is in the folder named "loss" in the folder which includes the code related to the repository("DILATE_VL_active", "DILATE_VL_pad").